 Second, the scientific challenges of the next decade demand the creativity and innovation that can only be achieved when a diverse set of skills and views are brought together.
 Thus, as a society we must commit ourselves to diversifying participation throughout all of our events.
 The society can support this ideal by promoting an inclusive mindset within our leadership, staff, and volunteers.
-We can further cultivate this culture of inclusivity through the support of mentorship programs to connect young scientists across different career stages.
+We can further cultivate this culture of inclusivity through the support of mentorship programs to connect young scientists across different career stages and the development of affinity groups and events that celebrate the accomplishments of all of our members.